easthorse/brain-tumor-segmentation-based-on-group-convolution/README.md

 ## Overview

-  Brain tumor is a serious threat to human health.  invasive growth of brain tumor, when it occupies a certain space in the skull, will lead to increased intracranial pressure and compression of brain tissue, which will damage the central nerve and even threaten the life.
-Therefore, effective brain tumor diagnosis and timely treatment are of great significance  improving the quality of life and prolonging the  life. -assisted segmentation of brain tumor is necessary for the prognosis and treatment of patients.
-However, although brain-related research has made great progress,  the contour information of tumor and effective each in MRISince 2012, with the development of deep learning and the improvement of related hardware performance, segmentation based on neural  gradually become the mainstream.
-3D convolutional neural widely used in the field of brain tumor segmentation because of advantages of sufficient spatial feature extraction and high segmentation effect.  memory consumption and high requirements on hardware resources usually a compromise in the network structure that adapts the given memory budget at the expense of accuracy or training speed. problems, we propose a lightweight segmentation algorithm.
+  Brain tumor is a serious threat to human health.
+The invasive growth of brain tumor, when it occupies a certain space in the skull, will lead to increased intracranial pressure and compression of brain tissue, which will damage the central nerve and even threaten the patient’s life.
+Therefore, effective brain tumor diagnosis and timely treatment are of great significance to improving the patient’s quality of life and prolonging the patient’s life.
+Computer-assisted segmentation of brain tumor is necessary for the prognosis and treatment of patients.
+However, although brain-related research has made great progress, automatic identification of the contour information of tumor and effective segmentation of each subregion in MRI remain difficult due to the highly heterogeneous appearance, random location, and large difference in the number of voxels in each subregion of the tumor and the high degree of gray-scale similarity between the tumor tissue and neighboring normal brain tissue.
+Since 2012, with the development of deep learning and the improvement of related hardware performance, segmentation methods based on neural networks have gradually become the mainstream.
+In particular, 3D convolutional neural networks are widely used in the field of brain tumor segmentation because of their advantages of sufficient spatial feature extraction and high segmentation effect.
+Nonetheless, their large memory consumption and high requirements on hardware resources usually require making a compromise in the network structure that adapts to the given memory budget at the expense of accuracy or training speed.
+To address such problems, we propose a lightweight segmentation algorithm in this paper.

 <div  align="center">
  <img src="https://github.com/easthorse/brain-tumor-segmentation-based-on-group-convolution/blob/base/figure/Figure1.png"
      align=center/>
 </div>
+<center>Figure 1 MRI images in different modes（（a）FLAIR;（b）T1;（c）TIC;（d）T2) </center>

 ## Method